Singapore prolongs virus lockdown until at least June 1

 Praised for its swift response and meticulous tracing of contacts in the early stage of the crisis, Singapore is grappling with an explosion of cases in foreign worker dorms that were largely overlooked earlier.

 Singapore has nearly 1.4 million migrant workers, a third of its labor force, including more than 300,000 in the construction sector alone.
 More than 200,000 workers from Bangladesh, India and other poor Asian countries live in 43 registered dormitories that house up to 20 in a room with shared facilities.
-Tens of thousands more stay in factory converted dormitories that serve as temporary quarters at construction sites.
+Tens of thousands more stay in other dorms or at temporary quarters at construction sites and other areas.

-The health ministry said that all types of foreign worker dormitories will be locked down starting Wednesday.
+The health ministry said all types of foreign worker dormitories will be locked down starting Wednesday.
 It said the government is also monitoring workers who live in shophouses as well as private and government housing.
 It said some 180,000 construction workers and their dependents have been ordered to quarantine themselves at home.

 Lee said workers in essential services like cleaning and maintenance are also being tested and housed separately to ensure they don’t become potential channels for cross infection.